Akalla

 Akalla is a district (stadsdel) in Rinkeby-Kista borough, Stockholm, Sweden.
-Akalla has a population of roughly 9.100 as of 2018, in which immigrants, mostly from Asia and Africa, make up 60,4% of the population.
+Akalla has a population of roughly 9,100 as of 2018, in which immigrants, mostly from Finland, make up 60.4% of the population.

 Akalla is located on the blue metro line.
 Modern Akalla, with its concrete apartment buildings, as well as smaller houses, was constructed in the mid-1970s as a part of the Million Programme.
 The suburb is built close to, and named after an old farm from the 17th century.
 The name of Akalla is known from 1323.
 Between 1905 and 1970, the area was used by the Swedish Army as training grounds.
-The street names in Akalla are Finland related.
+The street names in Akalla are Finland related, due to the large Finnish immigrant presence.
 The main street is called Sibeliusgången, in honour of the Finnish composer Jean Sibelius, and it is reserved for pedestrians only.